tagspaces/documentation/docs/dev/metafileformats.md

 └── file4.docx
 ```

-The format of these files is similar to the format of the produced by exporting your [tag library](#format-of-the-tag-library-export).
-So basically you can take such exports rename them to tsl.json and put them in .ts folder.
-After reloading them by clicking the "Reload Location Tags"-menuitem the tag-groups should appear in the Tag Library.
-Tag groups imported from locations will have the location name in brackets as seen the following screenshot.
+The format of this file is the same as the [tag library export format](#format-of-the-tag-library-export).
+You can take an exported tag library file, rename it to `tsl.json`, and place it in the `.ts` folder of a location's root.
+After clicking **Reload Location Tags** in the tag library menu, the tag groups will appear in the Tag Library with the location name in brackets, as shown in the following screenshot.

 <CenteredImage
     caption="Reload location tags"